ialexreis/gatsby_portfolio/src/markdown/projects/2_motorent/index.md

 ---
 title: 'Motorent'
-live: ''
-source: ''
-stack: 'Vanilla PHP, Java'
+stack: 'PHP, Java, XML'
 image: 'motorent.png'
+description: 'A simple application that simulate the main tasks of a rent-a-car company on a daily basis.'
 ---

-A simple application that simulate the main tasks of a rent-a-car company on a daily basis.